“Your Father knows what you need before you ask him” (Matt 6:8).

 When we go to see a doctor, based on our appearance a good doctor may already know why we are there.
-But diagnosis is a dialogue, and by asking us questions, both patient and doctor go beyond symptoms to causes.
-We learn what the matter really is.
+But diagnosis is a dialogue, and by asking questions, both patient and doctor go beyond symptoms to causes.
+They learn what the matter really is.

 Where does it hurt?
 How long has this been going on?
 When did it first start?
 What were you doing?
 What medicines are you taking?

 So it is with prayer, because it is a personal encounter and not just a transaction.
 When Jesus taught his disciples to pray, he invited them into his own relationship with God.
 Before they stated their needs, they first were to enter into this intimacy with God, Abba, a loving parent to a beloved child.
 Heaven comes to earth when we enter God’s presence.
 God wants what we need, so let God’s will be done on earth as it is in heaven.